What is the best phone?

 |LG G5||£529||Android 6.0 Marshmallow, Snapdragon 820, 4GB RAM, 32GB storage, 5.3in Quad-HD, 2800mAh|

-The smartphone industry is set to grow by 10 percent in 2016 with more than 1.5 billion phones sold (source), but only one of those sales is important to you.
-We help you choose your new smartphone, with our guide to the 20 best phones you can buy in the UK in 2016/2017.
+We help you choose your new smartphone with our guide to the 20 best phones you can buy in the UK in 2017.
+We round up the best smartphones including best Android phones and best iPhones - best phone reviews.
 Also see: Best new phones coming in 2017.

 When we review smartphones we take into account their build quality and design, ease of use, features, performance and value, although the latter isn’t always such a big deal when it comes to a phone you are most likely to buy on a contract.
 Generally speaking a flagship phone will cost between £500- and £600, or between £40- and £50 per month on a contract.
 If you are buying SIM-free then you should also check out our best SIM-only deals.